p2p-b2b/qfv/README.md

 - **Logical operators**: AND, OR, NOT
 - **Comparison operators**: =, <>, !=, <, <=, >, >=
-- **Special operators**: LIKE, IN, BETWEEN, IS NULL, IS NOT NULL, DISTINCT
+- **Special operators**: LIKE, IN, BETWEEN, IS NULL, IS NOT NULL, DISTINCT, SIMILAR TO
 - **Grouping** with parentheses
 - **Literals**: strings, integers, floats, booleans